MrFriendCS/MrFriendCS.github.io/physical/Pico/Pico-LED/externalLED.md

-# Pico - Internal LED
+# Pico - External LED

-Uses the picozero library to control the onboard LED.
+Uses the picozero library to control a LED.

 ## Install picozero library